RestorationsSOS.com - Fire and Water Damage Restoration

 Hire a Professional

 If you are not sure if you can clean and disinfect mold damaged textiles, consult a professional.
-Most mold remediation companies have the experience and knowledge to provide you with best restoration results.
+Most mold remediation companies have the experience and knowledge to provide you with the best restoration results.

 Improve Environmental Conditions

-Textiles Salvage
+Textiles Salvaging

 Another common technique is to use a soft brush to loosen the residue.
 Use this technique only if the fabric beneath is sufficiently strong.
 You can also use a gentle water stream to rinse mold residue.
 Do not dry clean moldy textiles.